TheExploration/team3/README.md

 1. Open the project folder 'team3' right click the blank area in the folder and press 'Open in Terminal'

-2. Switch to the branch you are working on using `git checkout BRANCH_NAME` BEFORE YOU OPEN UNITY
+2. Switch to the branch you are working on using `git checkout BRANCH_NAME` or create a new branch `git branch BRANCH_NAME` BEFORE YOU OPEN UNITY

 2. To download the changes from the github repo (run everytime, before you work in Unity) Run: `git pull --all` > downloads all the changes from the github and updates everything locally.